Reviews and entertainment articles by Dave Simpson

 4. LEIA ORGANA

 Onto another of the “big three” of the original trilogy now and I’m just going to go ahead and state that Leia is by far the more likable of the Skywalker twins.
-No disrespect to Luke, it’d be hard to enjoy Star Wars if I didn’t think he was an interesting protagonist, but as far as personality goes, his sister is a lot more fun.
+No disrespect to Luke, it’d be hard to enjoy Star Wars if I didn’t think he was a strong protagonist, but as far as personality goes, his sister is a lot more fun.
 Right from the start, there’s a fieriness to the adopted daughter of Bail and Breha Organa that makes her extremely engaging.

 The way in which she talks down to Vader and Tarkin demonstrates a fantastic amount of fortitude while her ability to put Han in his place results in one of the most turbulent yet charming romances ever committed to camera.
 At the same time, she displays a wonderful amount of warmth in scenes such as when she comforts Luke following the loss of Obi-Wan, despite having just lost her entire planet to the Death Star’s superlaser.

 Carrie Fisher may be a little eccentric in real life these days, but as her delightfully adept performance in The Force Awakens shows, she hasn’t forgotten how to bring Leia to life on the big screen and I look forward to seeing what’s next for the valiant leader of the Resistance.